pfgithub/threadclient/README.md

 -   [x] subscribe to subreddits (requires an api request to /r/…/about to determine if subbed) (also this will add support for subreddit banner images)
 -   [x] show old.reddit sidebar /r/…/sidebar when logged out or with a toggle
 -   [x] post report button with rules from `/r/…/about/rules`
+-   [x] fix braille images that show up right on mobile but not desktop
 -   [ ] mod tools including:
     -   [ ] view post reports (using `post.mod_reports`, `post.mod_reports_dismissed`, `post.user_reports`)
     -   [ ] remove posts + add removal reasons like new.reddit including the option to add stickied comment prefilled with a template using the markdown editor